ElectricNightOwl/ArmSwinger/README.md

 If you use one of the Out of Bounds Prevention features and the player goes Out of Bounds, ArmSwinger will rewind the player to a previous safe position.
 Safe positions are cached as the player moves across "safe" ground.
 By default, only ground that the player can fall down, climb up, and walk across is considered "safe" and is cached.
 This prevents situations where you fall down a slope you can't then climb back up if you get stuck halfway down.

 ## Contact
 Questions?
 Comments?
 Hate mail?
 Valentines cards?
-Please send all inquiries to [Electric Night Owl](mailto:armswinger@electricnightowl.com).
+Please send all inquiries to [Electric Night Owl](mailto:armswinger@electricnightowl.com) or contact us via [Twitter (@ElecNightOwl)](https://twitter.com/ElecNightOwl).
 Hoot!